Ria424/developers-animatesdk-docs/ActionsPanel_object/ActionsPanel4.md

 #### Returns

-A Boolean value that specifies whether any text is selected in the Actions panel (true) or not (false).
+boolean; A Boolean value that specifies whether any text is selected in the Actions panel (true) or not (false).

 #### Description